 Some characteristics of portable plans are:

-, expiring after a predetermined period.
+They are term policies, expiring after a predetermined period.

 They usually have age and time criteria you must meet to be eligible to port them.